Freight railroads ask courts to throw out new rule requiring two-person crews on trains

 But Buttigieg and the Federal Railroad Administration declined to comment Thursday on the legal challenges to the new rule that is set to take effect in early June.

+The head of the Brotherhood of Locomotive Engineers and Trainmen union Eddie Hall said this legal challenge is just another sign the railroads “place profits over safety.”
+He said keeping two people in the locomotive won't keep railroads from investing in new technology, and the industry should focus on improving safety.

+“This move by the railroads was predictable.
+The railroads and their trade association appeal every safety reform," Hall said.

-Railroads have long argued that the size of train crews should be determined by contract talks, not regulators or lawmakers, because they maintain there isn’t enough data to show that two-person crews are safer.
+Railroads have long argued that the size of train crews should be determined by contract talks, not regulators or lawmakers, because they maintain there is not enough data to show two-person crews are safer.
 Current safety stats can't show how safe one-person crews are because all the major railroads have two-person crews now.

 The new rule does include an exception that would allow short line railroads to continue operating with one-person crews if they have been doing it for more than two years and have a plan to ensure safety.
 But the rule would make it difficult for any railroads to cut their crews down to one person.